katopirat/DAEMON/README.md

 ## Credits

-full credits for assets sound and fonts are in the game menu. :ghost:
+full credits for assets sound and fonts are in the game menu.